Git Cheatsheet

 git push upstream/some_branch

-git push origin HEAD (push local changes to remote branch with same name)
+git push origin HEAD #push local changes to remote branch with same name

-Pull from main to dev branch
+Pull from remote main to local dev branch

-git pull origin main (pull latest changes from remote main branch into local dev branch)
+git pull origin main #pull latest changes from remote main branch into local dev branch

 Download big repository on poor bandwidth